MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/how-Teams-live-share-works.md

 ### Teams live share SDK packages

-* **teams-js-fluid** – Components to simplify building collaborative experiences for Teams.
+* **teams-js-fluid**: Components to simplify building collaborative experiences for Teams.
-* **fluid-events** – Base helper classes to enable creation of cross platform fluid components.
+* **fluid-events**: Base helper classes to enable creation of cross platform fluid components.
-* **fluid-presence** – Cross platform component for sharing presence.
+* **fluid-presence**: Cross platform component for sharing presence.
-* **fluid-media** – Cross platform components for synchronizing media playback.
+* **fluid-media**: Cross platform components for synchronizing media playback.
-* **fluid-stored-objects** – Cross platform components for notifying clients of changes to large objects stored in a no-sql database.
+* **fluid-stored-objects**: Cross platform components for notifying clients of changes to large objects stored in a no SQL database.

 #### Teams-js-fluid